The nimbleMacros package has two goals:

 ## Time -0.422

-To fit this model with NIMBLE using LM
+To fit this model with NIMBLE using LM, we’ll first

 data for NIMBLE.